View Lee Ziegler's Obituary on TheDay.com and share memories

 |

+She was predeceased by her parents; her brother Alfred Goldstein; her former husband Morton Ziegler; and her companion of 36 years, Richard Curriden.
+She is survived by her daughters, Debra Ziegler and Terry Ziegler, both of Groton.
+She also leaves behind her sister-in-law Renee Goldstein of Colchester; nieces and nephews; and Ray Lee Cote of Greenville, Maine, her "little sister."

+Lee worked at the Groton Public Library where she started a Mothers and Others program, as well as a traveling library to senior housing; and she instituted monthly art exhibits.
+She collected and sold antiques; was an avid gardener and what a hostess!
+She enjoyed canoeing, hiking and traveling, usually with a dog by her side.
+And then there was the Bed and Breakfast Lodging on Moosehead Lake in Greenville, Maine, where she and Richard shared their home with visitors from around the world.

 A private graveside burial was held Thursday, Feb.
-13, 2020, at Ahavath Achim Cemetery in Colchester.
+13, 2020 at Congregation Ahavath Achim Cemetery in Colchester.
 Byles Memorial Home, 99 Huntington Street, New London assisted the family with the arrangements.

-A full obituary will appear in the Sunday edition of The Day.
+Please visit www.byles.com to sign the guestbook.

+Her family would like to thank Robin Kutsko and James Barstow, her caregivers, who became extended family.